Cedar shake and copper roof unique mailbox house at antique store.

 You may also find more curb appeal inspiration in this Split Rail Fencing With Cedar Style post.

-How We Installed Our Unique Mailbox
+How We Installed Our Unique Wooden Mailbox

 Upon getting our new wooden mailbox post home, we used a chain saw to cut the decorative top off it so that our unique mailbox would rest on the post’s beam without obstruction.

-Mounting Unique Mailbox
+Mounting a Unique Mailbox onto a New Post

 Next, we rested our unique mailbox onto the post, positioned it, and secured three L brackets to each side of the bottom of the mailbox and post to secure it.